The Practice: Budget reduction and major revamp

 By the end of the seventh season, faced with sagging ratings, ABC conditioned the show's renewal on a drastic budget reduction.
 As a result, Dylan McDermott, Kelli Williams, Lara Flynn Boyle, Chyler Leigh, Marla Sokoloff, and LisaGay Hamilton were fired as regulars.
 McDermott and Sokoloff reappeared as special guest stars and a recurring character respectively in the eighth season.
 The addition of James Spader and Rhona Mitra to the cast somewhat revived the ratings as Spader went on to win an Emmy for his appearance.
 However, ABC announced that The Practice would not return for a ninth season on March 11, 2004.
-Instead, Kelley would create a new spin-off series called Boston Legal which starred Spader, Mitra, Lake Bell and William Shatner.
+Instead, Kelley would create a new spin-off series called Boston Legal which starred Spader, Mitra, Lake Bell, William Shatner and Candice Bergen.

 Episodes

 The Practice had 8 seasons and a total of 168 episodes.